GSP

 CURLSHcode curl_share_setopt(CURLSH *share, CURLSHOPT_SHARE, long type);

-Cookie data will be shared across the easy handles using this shared object.
+Cookie data is shared across the easy handles using this shared object.
 Note that this does not activate an easy handle's cookie handling.
 You can do that separately by using CURLOPT_COOKIEFILE(3) for example.

-Cached DNS hosts will be shared across the easy handles using this shared object.
-Note that when you use the multi interface, all easy handles added to the same multi handle will share DNS cache by default without using this option.
+Cached DNS hosts are shared across the easy handles using this shared object.
+Note that when you use the multi interface, all easy handles added to the same multi handle share the DNS cache by default without using this option.

-SSL session IDs will be shared across the easy handles using this shared object.
-This will reduce the time spent in the SSL handshake when reconnecting to the same server.
-Note SSL session IDs are reused within the same easy handle by default.
-Note this symbol was added in 7.10.3 but was not implemented until 7.23.0.
+SSL sessions are shared across the easy handles using this shared object.
+This reduces the time spent in the SSL handshake when reconnecting to the same server.
+This symbol was added in 7.10.3 but was not implemented until 7.23.0.

 Put the connection cache in the share object and make all easy handles using this share object share the connection cache.

-Note that due to a known bug, it is not safe to share connections this way between multiple concurrent threads.
+It is not supported to share connections between multiple concurrent threads.

-Connections that are used for HTTP/1.1 Pipelining or HTTP/2 multiplexing only get additional transfers added to them if the existing connection is held by the same multi or easy handle. libcurl does not support doing HTTP/2 streams in different threads using a shared connection.
+Connections that are used for HTTP/2 or HTTP/3 multiplexing only get additional transfers added to them if the existing connection is held by the same multi or easy handle. libcurl does not support doing multiplexed streams in different threads using a shared connection.

 Support for CURL_LOCK_DATA_CONNECT was added in 7.57.0, but the symbol existed before this.

-Note that when you use the multi interface, all easy handles added to the same multi handle will share connection cache by default without using this option.
+Note that when you use the multi interface, all easy handles added to the same multi handle share the connection cache by default without using this option.

 The Public Suffix List stored in the share object is made available to all easy handle bound to the later.
 Since the Public Suffix List is periodically refreshed, this avoids updates in too many different contexts.